Introduction

 Results

-- Streamlined invoicing process, reducing payment delays.
+- Streamlined the invoicing process, reducing payment delays and improving cash flow.

 Key takeaway